smmills/Phodymm/README.md

 ```
 $ mpic++ -w -Ofast -o demcmc -I/yourpathto/celerite/celerite/cpp/include -I/yourpathto/celerite/celerite/cpp/lib/eigen_3.3.3 -lm -lgsl -lgslcblas -lmpi -fpermissive phodymm.cpp
 ```
-or, if you are not using celerite for on line 2 set:
+or, if you are not using celerite, on line 2 set:
 ```#define celerite_compile 0```
 and then compile with:
 ```